borfast/acmemegastore/README.md

 with a list of recently purchased products, and the names of other users who recently purchased them.

-Originally, data about users, products and purchases was available via an external API, referred to as "data API", provided to me in an outside server.
+Originally, data about users, products, and purchases was available via an external API referred to as "data API", provided to me by an outside server.
 In order to openly publish the code without revealing the company and without depending on their server, I reimplemented the data API using Flask.
 All its code is in `acme/data`, specifically the `acme/data/data_server.py` file.
 In order to simulate network latency and show caching in effect, the data API delays its response by a random amount.
 A full reference for the data API is available in `doc/data_api.md`.
 If you run `docker-composer up`, a container running it will be launched for you.
-For now there are no tests for the data API, since it wasn't something I wrote for the original submission.
+For now, there are there are no tests for the data API since it wasn't something I wrote for the original submission.
 I might add them later.

 There were two specific details requested: